Log Home Logs: All You Need to Know

 This will completely depend on the area you live in (and how kind your neighbors are)!

-Loggers normally work for sawmills so they don’t have a need to advertise their services.
+Loggers normally work for sawmills so they don’t need to advertise their services.
 This means you might find it difficult to find one in your area without a bit of research.

 You can find them advertised in local newspapers or the phone book.